sharonlevy/sharonlevy.github.io/_pages/prospective.md

 The deadline is January 1st.
 As I am receiving a high volume of emails, please do not email me with your CV.
 I will go through the applications once the deadline is over and if I see a good fit, I will contact you for an interview.

 ## Current Rutgers Students
 I will also be accepting students who currently study at Rutgers.
-If you are interested in working with me, please email me with the header [Current Rutgers Student] closer to the start of the Fall 2024 semester.
+If you are interested in working with me, please fill out this interest form (Coming Soon!).
+When a project becomes available, I will reach out for an interview if you are a good fit.